gthole/parents-against-humanity/README.md

 and play cards with your friends while still implicitly talking about how special your darling bundle is.

+- **Why won't you sleep?**
+  - A diaper change two hours overdue
+  - Thumbs, omnomnom
+  - A toy up the nose
+- **That's not going to wash out**
+  - A poopsplosion
+  - The soft spot in the skull
+  - The 2.3 seconds between "my tummy hurts" and vomit in your bed

 ## Using this Set

 [Download the PDF](https://github.com/gthole/parents-against-humanity/blob/master/parents-against-humanity.pdf?raw=true) and follow the instructions in the [original CAH set](http://s3.amazonaws.com/cah/CAH_MainGame.pdf).